jasonkliu/demos/README.md

 authentication to push to the server.
 Please contact the current webmaster, Jason Liu, for more information.
 This repository is hosted at https://github.com/jasonkliu/demos

-Remember to modify the host url in `_includes/head.html` for https detection.
+Remember to modify the host url in `_includes/head.html` for https detection as well as the `thanks` url in index.md.

 This `gh-pages` branch uses Jekyll to serve a static set of webpages for documentation purposes.
 The `master` branch contains the current Demos website (as of 10 June 2014) without images to save space.